Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 - For each team that has won, the season they won and the squad that played in the season they won.
 - A list of players from the UK and Ireland who had atleast 1 appearance for a winning team and the region they were born in.

-To get the football data I will be using the following [website](https://www.worldfootball.net/winner/eng-premier-league/).

-I have already gotten the data and made it into something that we can work which you can find in the github repo [here](https://github.com/Pjaerr/Svelte-Data-Vis-Premier-League/src/Data)
+To get the football data I used the following [website](https://www.worldfootball.net/winner/eng-premier-league/) and made it into something that we can work with which you can find in the github repo [here](https://github.com/Pjaerr/Svelte-Data-Vis-Premier-League/src/Data)

-The data looks like the following where it is split up by region and that region has an array of players from the region who have won premier league titles, it also has a regions overall appearances (every player's appearances added together).
+The data looks like the following where it is split up by region and that region has an array of players from the region who have won premier league titles, it also has a region's overall appearances (every player's appearances added together).
 For each player, we just list the seasons they won, who they won it with and how many appearances they had.
 It looks like the following:

 ```javascript
 {